gobabygocarswithjoysticks/gbg-pcb-2/docs/instructions/car-specific/aosom-038-jeep/instructions.md

 Slide the saddle tees onto the two 26.5" pieces (you may need to loosen the machine screw on the end of the tee a bit to allow them to slide easily).
 When attached to the rest of the frame, the flat side of the saddle tees should be on the underside of the tee, and the machine screws can be tightened to lock the tees in place.

-Slide the saddle tees onto the two 26.5" pieces (you may need to loosen the machine screw on the end of the tee a bit to allow them to slide easily).
-When attached to the rest of the frame, the flat side of the saddle tees should be on the underside of the tee, and the machine screws can be tightened to lock the tees in place.

-Assemble the frame as shown using cut PVC pipe and 8 PVC elbows, trying to rotate the printed text on the PVC to the underside of the pipe so that it remains hidden from view.
+Assemble the frame as shown using the cut PVC pipe and 8 PVC elbows, trying to rotate the printed text on the PVC to the underside of the pipe so that it remains hidden from view.
 DO NOT GLUE THE PART OF THE JOINTS CIRCLED IN GREEN (MAKE SURE THE TOP PART – THE BACKREST – IS REMOVABLE BY LIFTING UP).
 Other joints should be glued with PVC glue after verifying that the elbow angles are appropriate.

 ![pvc frame diagram](https://raw.githubusercontent.com/gobabygocarswithjoysticks/gbg-pcb/refs/heads/main/docs/instructions/car-specific/aosom-038-jeep/photos/pvc%20frame.png)

-Use four #6 wood screws to secure the frame to the Jeep, using two 1-½” screws to attach the front posts to the side of the hood and two 2” screws to attach the frame to the upper edge of the rear of the Jeep.
+Use four wood screws to secure the frame to the Jeep, using two screws to attach the front posts to the side of the hood and two screws to attach the frame to the upper edge of the rear of the Jeep.
 Make pilot holes first using a 5/64" drill bit, then use screws.
-For a more secure connection, screw into plywood chunks placed inside of the Jeep (one chunk for each screw).
+Screw into plywood chunks placed inside of the Jeep (one chunk for each screw).
 Tip for the back screws: if you remove the taillights (their screws can be accessed by reaching up from under the Jeep) you can hold the wood blocks through the holes, and then you can replace the lights.
 TO AVOID INJURY, TAKE APPROPRIATE CARE TO KEEP FINGERS CLEAR FROM THE SCREWS WHILE SCREWING INTO THE WOODEN BLOCKS.

-Cover 4 screw heads with duct tape
+Cover the 4 screw heads with duct tape

 ## Seatbelt
 Improvise, based on requests from a physical therapist.

-(the carseat harnesses we were using are out of stock everywhere)
+(the car seat harnesses we were using are out of stock everywhere)

 # Electrical Modifications

 ## Remove the Seat

 ## Disconnect the battery
 If possible, disconnect one wire from the battery to keep the circuit off while you are working on it.
-Some cars have a spade terminal that has to be connected to the battery of a new car.
+Some cars have a spade terminal that comes disconnected from the battery of a new car.

 ## Get ready to add the PCB